DarynHolmes/full-stack/readme.md

 To view the details of an individual property, click on a property on the list on the left.
 This will show the details of the property, including the long description.

 To return to adding a property, click the '+' button near the bottom right.
-This button is on visible if you are not already on the new property page.
+This button is only visible if you are not already on the new property page.

 ### Polling